Castellammare di Stabia: Archaeology

-The thermal baths
+Thermal baths

 Castellammare is known as the "Metropole of the waters" for its hydrological heritage of 28 different kinds of waters, divided in sulphurous, calcic bicarbonate and mineral water, each one with a particular healthy property.
 The thermal bath has been a huge part of the economic life as well as of the tourism of Castellammare since the 19th century.
-To take advantage of the waters’ property there are two different thermal baths, one in the historical centre of the town and the other on the hill.
+To take advantage of the waters' property there are two different thermal baths, one in the historical centre of the town and the other on the hill.
 Besides, the two most important waters of Castellammare, Acqua della Madonna and Acetosella, have been known since the time of Pliny the Elder, who suggested to drink them in case of calculosis, today they are sold as far away as America.